cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 - For a full list of Docker Commands, see the `Docker Command Line Documentation.
   <https://docs.docker.com/reference/commandline/cli/>`__

-- Instructions for starting and stopping the Standalone CDAP are `listed below. <#starting-and-stopping-the-standalone-cdap>`__

 Starting and Stopping the Standalone CDAP
 -----------------------------------------